ABAgile/snapshot_tree/README.md

 * ```Node.descendent_nodes``` returns all descendent nodes for this node, including children, children's children, ... etc.
 * ```Node.ancestor_nodes``` returns all ancestor nodes for this node, including parent, grandparent, great grandparent, ... etc.

-### Extra options
+#### Extra options

-When calling the instance methods, you can pass a hash of options to override the default behavour:
+When calling the instance/class methods, you can pass a hash of options to override the default behavour:

 * ```:as_of``` to query the snapsot tree as of specify effective date, the latest effective date <= this parameter will be used to filter records.
 This defaults to today.
 * ```:depth``` to limit to number of level to query, 0 for all levels, 1 for direct children only, 2 for direct children and grand children, ... etc. This defaults to 0.

-When calling the class methods, in addition to the instance methods' options, you must pass an model or model id in order to query tree nodes:
+When calling the class methods, you must pass an model or model id in order to query tree nodes:

 ```Node.descendent_nodes(grandpa, :depth => 1, :as_of => '2010-01-01')```